 - 21 Aug 2017

-Therefore, it is crucial to observe your students and imagine how they might do in their next tasks.
-Your expectations will guide you in assigning ranks to your students.
+It is important to observe your students and think about how they may perform in future tasks.
+Your observations and expectations will help you assign ranks fairly.

-In the rank column, insert a value from 4 to 8.
-Students who have missed more than 3 classes or have not attended the course at all shall not receive any ranks.
+In the rank column, enter a value from 4 to 8.
+Students who have missed more than three classes or have not attended the course should not receive a rank.

-- 5 - The student does not understand the material well but is trying.
-This student will have problems in the next level, but it would be better to pay some attention to them rather than make them leave the course.
+- 5 – The student does not understand the material well but is trying.
+This student may have difficulties in the next level but would benefit from additional support rather than leaving the course.

-- 6 - The student cannot solve all the given tasks.
+- 6 – The student cannot solve all assigned tasks.

-- 7 - The student can solve all the given tasks.
+- 7 – The student can solve all assigned tasks.

-- 8 - The student solves all tasks, needs additional tasks, and amazes the teacher with their deep understanding, ambition, and dedication to the classes.
+- 8 – The student solves all tasks, needs additional challenges, and impresses the teacher with their understanding, ambition, and dedication.

-In addition to the knowledge, the rank reflects the student’s discipline and dedication which means you can upgrade or downgrade the student’s rank by one.
+In addition to knowledge, the rank should also reflect the student’s discipline and dedication.
+This means you may increase or decrease the rank by one point if appropriate.

-Ranks, as all marks, are subjective, but you should have a good explanation for the rank you give.
-That explanation will be written down later and will be sent as feedback to students' parents.
+Ranks, like all assessments, are somewhat subjective, but you should always have a clear explanation for the rank you assign.
+This explanation may later be shared with parents as feedback.

-The teacher gives the rank based on the following qualities and skills:
+The teacher should evaluate students based on the following qualities and skills:

-Personal qualities include discipline in the classroom and attitude to the tasks.
+Personal qualities include classroom discipline, teamwork, and attitude toward tasks.

-One purpose of the ranks is to exchange universal information about students between teachers.
-The other is to provoke a short discussion between the teacher and the student about the conduct and the further development of the respective student at the end of a level.
-The third purpose is as a filter - students with ranks less than 7 cannot participate in а team for the FLL Competition.
+One purpose of the ranking system is to help teachers share consistent information about students.
+Another is to encourage meaningful discussions between teachers and students about progress, behavior, and future development at the end of each level.
+The ranking system is also used as a filter - students with ranks below 7 cannot participate in a robotics competition team.

 Courses and lessons with this Tutorial